Subham-Maity/cryptosphere/README.md

 export default MyComponent;
 ```

-14. Create a folder in SRC file name this components
+**14. Create a folder in SRC folder name this folder as "components" and make a file Navbar.jsx inside components folder**

+**15. Type rfc for boilerplate in Navbar.jsx**